Flamenco chords

 Spanish chord voicings

-One of the alternatives to what have been presented above are these chords, which can be played alone or mixed with them above.
+One of the alternatives to what have been presented above are these chords, which also can be played mixed with the others.

 Am